GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ## Potential enhancements {: #challenge }

-Based on what you’ve learned today, try to implement any of the following:
+Based on what you’ve learned today, try to accomplish any of the following:

 - Improve the CSS stylesheet.
 - Assign a different keyboard shortcut.